 Q: May an election commissioner serve as a poll watcher?

 A: A poll watcher may represent either a candidate on the ballot, a group seeking passage or defeat of a measure on the ballot, or a political party with a candidate on the ballot.
 A poll watcher’s role in the election process is to observe and determine the identity of persons presenting themselves to vote in person or by absentee for the purpose of voter challenges, to observe and report to the election judge or sheriff irregularities in voting at the polls, and to witness the counting of ballots to determine whether ballots are fairly and accurately counted in accordance with the law.
 [A.C.A. § 7-5-312]

-From a legal position, serving as a poll watcher in the capacity of an authorized representative of a candidate on the ballot could be construed as participating in a person’s campaign and, therefore, prohibited under Arkansas Code Annotated § 7-4-109(c)(2)(A).
+From a legal standpoint, serving as a poll watcher in the capacity of an authorized representative of a candidate on the ballot could be construed as illegal participation in a person’s campaign and, therefore, prohibited under A.C.A. § 7-4-109(c)(2).

 As a practical matter, there are several conflicts created in serving as a representative of a group or political party that would interfere with the commissioner’s ability to fulfill his or her official duties and responsibilities as a member of the commission.
-In serving as a representative of a group, a commissioner is placed in a position of advocating the passage or defeat of a ballot measure for which he or she will later be counting the vote.
-In serving as a poll watcher, a commissioner is placed in a position of challenging a voter whose provisional ballot the commission must review before final certification to determine whether or not to count the vote.
-In both situations, the commissioner should recuse from the counting process due to the appearance of possible bias or personal interest.
-Most critically, in serving as a poll watcher, a commissioner is placed in a position of being unavailable to provide assistance to the election workers and voters on election day.
+In serving as a representative of a group, a commissioner would be seen as advocating the passage or defeat of a ballot measure for which he or she will later be counting the vote.
+In serving as a poll watcher, a commissioner may challenge a voter whose provisional ballot the election commission must review before final certification to determine whether or not to count the vote.
+In both situations, the commissioner would have to recuse from the counting process due to the appearance of possible bias or personal interest.
+Most critically, from the standpoint of conducting the election, in serving as a poll watcher a commissioner is placed in a position of being unavailable to provide assistance to the election workers and voters on election day.